They Came from Outer Space

 They Came from Outer Space is an American science fiction teen sitcom that aired in syndication from October 1990 to March 1991.
-The series was created by Tom McLoughlin and was produced by Bill Finnegan, Patricia Finnegan, and Sheldon Pinchuk through their production company Finnegan-Pinchuk in association with MCA Television Entertainment (MTE)/Universal Television.
+The series was created by Tom McLoughlin and was produced by Bill Finnegan, Patricia Finnegan, and Sheldon Pinchuk through their production company Finnegan-Pinchuk in association with MCA Television Entertainment (MTE).

 Synopsis

 The series stars Dean Cameron as Bo, and Stuart Fratkin as Abe, two teenage fraternal twin aliens from the planet Crouton.
 They thwart their parents' plans to send them to Cambridge University, in Great Britain, and instead they decide to travel throughout California in their 1959 classic red Chevrolet Corvette, in an effort to pick up women and to learn more about life on Earth.
 They are pursued by a pair of bumbling U.S. Air Force officers, Lt Col. Tom Barker, and Lt.
 Pat "Monkey" Wilson, who would like to capture the two for scientific study.
 Abe and Bo were constantly taking odd jobs to support themselves on their American road trip.